Itinerary

 Day 3: Tundra Lodge—Polar Bear Viewing

-Day 5: Polar Bear Viewing
+Day 4: Polar Bear Viewing / Churchill

-Head back out to the tundra for a full day of nature and wildlife observation.
-Traveling aboard our Polar Rover, scout for polar bears and other Arctic wildlife.
+Depart the Tundra Lodge after breakfast and head back out to the tundra for a final full day immersed of nature and wildlife observation.
+Traveling aboard our Polar Rover, scout for polar bears and other Arctic species.
 Our vehicles are the newest and best in Churchill, with huge windows, a slanted front windshield that allows us to look down on bears that may wander in front of the vehicle, and a steel-grate outdoor observation deck on the back—bears sometimes wander directly below, and through the mesh we can safely view them just inches away!
 Our heated vehicles are spacious and comfortable, and while they can accommodate 30-plus passengers, we hold our numbers to 16 or fewer, so everyone has a window seat and plenty of room to spread out for photography.
+Later this afternoon, we drive back to Churchill and check in to our hotel.
+We’ll have dinner at a restaurant in town, followed by an evening cultural presentation.

-Day 6: Dog Sledding / Winnipeg
+Day 6: Dog Sledding / Private Chartered Flight to Winnipeg

 This morning we learn about a distinctly northern pastime: dog sledding.
 On a visit with a local musher, hear all about this traditional means of Arctic transportation, interacting with the lively dog team as we learn about their care and training.
 Then we take turns enjoying an exhilarating ride as the dogs whisk us down a trail through the boreal forest.
-Depending on flight schedules, there may be time for an optional helicopter tour over the tundra—a great chance to spy polar bears from the air.
-We enjoy a farewell lunch together in Churchill before our return flight to Winnipeg, followed by a reception and final night at the Fort Garry Hotel.

 Day 7: Winnipeg / Depart